HuanLab/ML4MassSpec/README.md

 **Anaconda (includes Python and all required libraries)**

-Download and install Anaconda from [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution).
-This will install everything you need to get started.

-**2. (Recommended) Install Anaconda**

 * Anaconda is a free distribution of Python that includes Jupyter Notebook and many scientific libraries.
 It makes setup easier for beginners.
 * Download the installer for your operating system from: [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution)
 * Run the installer and follow the instructions (default options are fine).